Emerging Issues Commons

 Each of these areas also live in our online platform.
 Visit emergingissuescommons.org today.

 Interested in a tour of this space?
 Want to bring in your group to discuss education, economy, health or the environments using the Commons technology?
-Contact Melinda Walker at email@example.com.
+Contact Simone Collman at firstname.lastname@example.org.